 Following your denture treatment, remember to clean your restoration every day, just like your natural teeth.
-With the proper oral hygiene care, your implant-secured dentures should last you for many years.
+Your implant-secured dentures should last many years with proper oral hygiene care.

 Cleaning Implant-Supported Dentures